 Check your pet's registration tags!
-Pet registration renewals are due by 31 October, 2017 - if your pet requires re-registration (has a 2017 rego tag) come and see us at the City of Karratha administration office on Welcome Road.
+Pet registration renewals are due by 31 October each year - if your pet requires re-registration (has a 2018 rego tag) come and see us at the City of Karratha administration office on Welcome Road.

 NOTE: From 1 November 2015 State law required that all dogs in Western Australia over the age of three (3) months must also be microchipped - you can find out more about this here.

 Ranger Services' main animal control task is the management of dogs within the City of Karratha.
 Find out all you need to know about dog rego and owning a dog here.

 The law provides that all dogs in the City over the age of three (3) months must be registered in the name of a person over the age of 18.

 For current fees and charges please call the City of Karratha: (08) 9186 8555.